 Cell cycle is a complex and highly supervised process that must proceed with regulatory precision to achieve successful cellular division.
-Despite the wide application, microarray time course experiments have several limitations in identifying cell cycle genes.
-We thus propose a computational model to predict human cell cycle genes based on transcription factor (TF) binding and regulatory motif information in their promoters.
-We utilize ENCODE ChIP-seq data and motif information as predictors to discriminate cell cycle against non-cell cycle genes.
-Our results show that both the trans- TF features and the cis- motif features are predictive of cell cycle genes, and a combination of the two types of features can further improve prediction accuracy.
+Microarray time course experiments have been successfully used to identify cell cycle regulated genes but with several limitations, e.g. less effective in identifying genes with low expression.
+We propose a computational approach to predict cell cycle genes based on TF binding data and motif information in their promoters.
+Specifically, we take advantage of ChIP-seq TF binding data generated by the ENCODE project and the TF binding motif information available from public databases.
+These data were processed and utilized as predictor for predicting cell cycle genes using the Random Forest method.
+Our results show that both the trans- TF features and the cis- motif features are predictive to cell cycle genes, and a combination of the two types features can further improve prediction accuracy.
 We apply our model to a complete list of GENCODE promoters to predict novel cell cycle driving promoters for both protein-coding genes and non-coding RNAs such as lincRNAs.
 We find that a similar percentage of lincRNAs are cell cycle regulated as protein-coding genes, suggesting the importance of non-coding RNAs in cell cycle division.

 [Show abstract][Hide abstract] ABSTRACT: Objective